-Priority Concerns Actions to include Who needs to be included How will success be measured (Milestones) Funding / Resources Local Area Agreement (LAA) Outcome Continued Provide more litter and dog fouling bins.
-Problem areas for litter and dog dirt are: Headland shops, beach, pier - fishermen's rubbish, lower prom, Spion Kop, Durham Street.
+rubbish, lower prom, Spion Kop, Durham Street.Hartlepool.
+Residents.Relevant team established to improveHowever need to consider if more dog bins are provided than can be serviced, public district as a whole, with a particular focus on reduciaspects of liveability between the worst wards neighbourhoods and the district as a whole, with a particular focus on reduci Priority Concerns Actions to include Who needs to be included How will success be measured (Milestones) Funding / Resources Local Area Agreement (LAA) Outcome Continue to communicate / encourage recycling.
+Pilot scheme running in the south of the town, which possibly could be rolled out to the North area.
+Continued Problem areas for litter and dog dirt are: Headland shops, beach, pier - fishermen's rubbish, lower prom, Spion Kop, Durham Street.
 Liaise with the Port Authority and fishermen to discuss the problem and to see if they can clean the pier regularly.
 West View / King Oswy particularly, 'the tunnel' Warren Road, Davison Drive, West View Road, and Ridlington Way, grass verges and alleyways around Hastings Place are a real problem for dog dirt, litter and drug litter).
 Central Estate Deerpool Close, Firby Close, Haxby Walk, Troutpool Close, Romanby Close.
-Prevent rubbish men leaving a lot of litter particularly in Central Estate - Heortnesse Road, Bridgepool Close, Firby Close, Mountbatten Close, Rockpool Close, Romanby Close, Somersby Close.
+Prevent rubbish men leaving a lot of litter particularly in Central Estate - Heortnesse Road, Bridgepool Close, Firby Close, Mountbatten Close, Rockpool Close, Romanby Close.
 Advertise HBC's free bulky waste service.
-HBC Highways.
+Continue to communicate / encourage Highways.
 HBC N'hood Manager.
 Housing Hartlepool.
 Residents.
 Housing Associations.
 Police.
 Community Wardens.
 North Hartlepool Forum.
 HBC Environmental Action Team.
 Local schools.
 HBC Dog Wardens.
-Youth Offending Team.
-Visible improvements to open spaces and maintenance of the estate.
-Relevant team established to improve maintenance if funding available.
-Minor Works budget has £15,000 available town-wide per annum to provide litter bins (£350 per litter bin, £160 dog bin, disposal cost additional).
+Youth Offending improvements to open spaces and maintenance of the estate.
+Relevant team established to improve maintenance if £15,000 available town-wide per annum to provide litter bins (£350 per litter bin, £160 dog bin, disposal cost additional).
 However need to consider if more dog bins are provided than can be serviced, public dissatisfaction is even greater than doing without them.
 CCTV is going up in the near future at Spion Kop.
 North Hartlepool Forum and HBC Neighbourhood Manager to discuss.
-HBCNeighbourhood Manager.
-Improve the quality of the local environment by having cleaner, greener and safer public spaces and by reducing the gap in aspects of liveability between the worst wards / neighbourhoods and the district as a whole, with a particular focus on reducing levels of litter and detritus.
-Continue to communicate / encourage recycling.
-Pilot scheme running in the south of the town, which possibly could be rolled out to the North area.
+HBC Neighbourhood Manager.
+Pilot scheme running in the south of the town, which possibly could be rolled out to local environment by having cleaner, greener and safer public spaces and by reducing the gap in aspects of liveability between the worst wards /